Ayodhya land deal: AAP's Sanjay Singh claims house 'attacked' by BJP supporters | Politics

 Ayodhya land deal: AAP's Sanjay Singh claims house 'attacked' by BJP supporters

-AAP MP Sanjay Singh on Tuesday claimed his house here was attacked by BJP supporters for highlighting the alleged corruption in the purchase of a piece of land in Ayodhya by the Ram temple trust.According to Aam Aadmi Party AAP sources, the nameplate of Singhs house in North Avenue locality, a high-security area, was blackened by two persons and they tried to forcibly enter the premises.A senior police officer said the two have been detained and no one was injured in the incident.Taking to Twitter, Singh said, My house has been attacked.
+AAP MP Sanjay Singh on Tuesday claimed his house here was attacked by BJP supporters for highlighting the alleged corruption in the purchase of a piece of land in Ayodhya by the Ram temple trust.According to Aam Aadmi Party AAP sources, the nameplate of Singhs house in North Avenue locality, a high-security area, was defaced by two persons and they tried to forcibly enter the premises.Police said the two have been arrested and Singh wasnt attacked or physically assaulted.Taking to Twitter, Singh said, My house has been attacked.

 - Country: